-Performing Arts studies are conducted in the Saunders Center of the Arts.
-The 11,000-square-foot facility was designed by the music faculty to incorporate state-of-the-art features for training musicians.
+Performing Arts studies are conducted in the Ferman Music Center The 11,000-square-foot facility was designed by the music faculty to incorporate state-of-the-art features for training musicians.
 There is a computer room, audio-visual room and a small recording studio, along with the traditional band and choral rehearsal rooms, classrooms, Wenger practice modules and faculty offices.

-In addition to this facility, the University has several outstanding performing halls; McKay Auditorium which seats 1,800, Falk Theatre which seats 1,000, and the Plant Hall Ballroom which seats 300, for recitals and chamber music.
+In addition to this facility, the University has several outstanding performing halls; Falk Theatre which seats 1,000, and the Plant Hall Ballroom which seats 300, for recitals and chamber music.